nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   the index of `Bernice Yu` in the displayed person list.<br>
   ![result for 'filterTxn 2 amt/5.5'](images/filterTxnBerniceYuAmt55Result.png)

-### Adding Remarks for a person : `remark`
+### Adding/Deleting Remarks for a person : `remark`

-Add remarks for the specified person from the address book.
+Add/Delete remarks for the specified person from the address book.

 Format: `remark INDEX r/REMARK`

-* Add remarks for the person at the specified `INDEX`.
+* Add/delete remarks for the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:

 * `list` followed by `remark 2 r/remark for person 2` adds remarks for the 2nd person in the address book.
+* `list` followed by `remark 1 r/` deletes the remarks for the 1st person in the address book.
 * `find Betsy` followed by `remark 1 r/remark for betsy` adds remarks for the 1st person in the results of the `find` command.
+* `find Betsy` followed by `remark 1 r/` deletes the remarks for the 1st person in the results of the `find` command.

 ### Deleting a person : `delete`